 If you are interested in watching Rifkin’s two hours speech click here.
 Let me know how you want to be a part of the Third Industrial Revolution in order to save the Earth.

 P.S.: I saw a tweet by Jim Carrey that included the video of Jeremy Rifkin’s speech.
-It shook me so much that I decided to write about it right away.
+That’s what inspired me to write this text.